-Putin's plan for former Moscow hotel site: A park
+Putin's plan for former Moscow hotel site: a park

 A few hours later, Moscow authorities said they would announce a competition next week seeking bids to develop the site as a park.

-An old Moscow neighbourhood was demolished and its residents displaced to make way for the Hotel Rossiya, built in the 1960s.
+An old Moscow neighborhood was demolished and its residents displaced to make way for the Hotel Rossiya, built in the 1960s.

 (Writing by Steve Gutterman, editing by Paul Casciato)